codership/documentation/galeracluster/source/documentation/quorum-reset.rst

    systemctl stop mysql

 You're now ready to start the cluster again.
-Start the most advanced node with the ``--wsrep-new-cluster`` option |---| not the other nodes.
+Start the most advanced node with the ``mysqld_bootstrap`` command |---| not the other nodes.
 For servers that use ``init``, run the following command:

 .. code-block:: console

-   service mysql start --wsrep-new-cluster
+   service mysql start mysqld_bootstrap

 For servers that use ``systemd`` and Galera Cluster 5.5 or 5.6, enter instead the following from the command-line:

 .. code-block:: console

-   systemctl start mysqld --wsrep-new-cluster
+   systemctl start mysqld mysqld_bootstrap

 For MySQL servers that use ``systemd`` and at least version 5.7 of Galera Cluster, you can execute the following script from the command-line only on the first node: